SwatiUpadhyay/SwatiUpadhyay/README.md

 ### 🧠 Projects I'm Proud Of

-- 🧠 **MBTI Text Classifier** – Predicts your personality type and matches you to your anime twin using ML magic.
 - 🔮 **Horoscope Predictor** – SVM + LSTM + vibes-based text generation for your zodiac fate.
 - 🔗 **Baby Blockchain** – An animated, glowing, interactive blockchain ledger with fake transaction fun.
 - 🌐 **Lung Cancer Prediction System** – Full-screen, dynamic web app built with HTML/CSS/JS for healthcare impact.